 Student learning is most effective when it is engaging, challenging and relevant to the real world.
 Students build skills to become lifelong learners who are prepared for their future in a readily changing world.
-The PRIDE model of Inquiry (Paving the way, Resource, Interpret, Display, Evaluate) is specific to the Junior Campus.
-It follows a process where students have ownership of their learning.
-They explore pathways relevant to them and expand their own ideas, values and perspectives.
+Our Integrated Learning topics are based on a localised curriculum which includes investigating aspects of the wider community, New Zealand society and the world.
+Students explore pathways relevant to them and expand their own ideas, values and perspectives.
 Students are reflective about how and what they learn.
-Inquiry learning is integrated into Social Sciences, English, Mathematics, Health, Digital Technology, Te Ao Māori and Drama.
+Inquiry learning is integrated into Social Sciences, Aotearoa New Zealand History, English, Mathematics, Health, Digital Technology, Te Ao Māori and Drama.
 Links are made with whānau and the community where learning is often celebrated and shared.